 Richard De Crespigny

 Credited with saving the lives of more than 460 passengers on an extensively-damaged aircraft earned the Qantas A380 captain worldwide commendation and an avenue to the global corporate speaking circuit.
-Best selling author of QF32 and soon to be released book via Penguin Radom House.
+Best selling author of two books, QF32 and most recently, Fly!.